wdrbork/allergy-alert/README.md

 Use descriptive test names and group similar tests under a describe() function.

 - For server tests: Add tests to server/scr/test folder.
 Use this link as a reference for writing mocha tests: https://www.browserstack.com/guide/unit-testing-for-nodejs-using-mocha-and-chai

+For additional information on frontend installation, buildling, and testing navigate to: For additional information for frontend installation, refer to https://github.com/wdrbork/allergy-alert/blob/main/client/README.md#getting-started-with-create-react-app